 I'm often asked how to get started writing for young readers.
-In addition to my answers HERE, I suggest joining the Society of Children's Book Writers and Illustrators, an international organization with conferences worldwide.
+In addition to my answers here, I suggest joining the Society of Children's Book Writers and Illustrators, an international organization with chapters worldwide.
 Attend a conference for your local chapter or region, or one of SCBWI's two national conferences held each year.
 For writers on the U.S. East Coast, I also recommend Rutgers One-on-One.

-Writing is a solo activity.
-While researching Loon Chase, I learned about loon calls.
-Hear the voice of a loon: the sound that hauntingly captures the essence of our solo journeys.
-But every writer needs community.
-For constructive editing, encouragement, and all-around help moving forward with your work, join an in-person or online critique group.
-And check out Jane Yolen's famous "BIC" and other good advice in this WRITER'S FAQ.
+My first picture book, Loon Chase, was partly inspired by the voice of a loon, a sound that hauntingly captures the essence of our solo journeys.
+While writing can be a very solo activity, every writer needs community, For constructive editing, encouragement, and all-around help moving forward with your work, join an in-person or online critique group.
+Also check out Jane Yolen's famous "BIC" and other good advice in this Writer's FAQ.